Skip to main content

 • Ed Chinchoy

-Ed Chinchoy joined the U.S. National Science Foundation as an SBIR/STTR program director.in 2021.
-Ed has more than two decades of industry experience in both startups and global medical device manufacturers.
-He founded and served from concept to Series B funding as CEO and/or executive vice president for two startups.
-He's also held several management positions responsible for overall product division strategy, product management, pipeline planning and commercialization at Abbott (St. Jude Medical) and Medtronic, where he began his career as a scientist.
+Ed Chinchoy joined the U.S. National Science Foundation as an SBIR/STTR program director in 2021.
+Ed has several decades of medical device industry experience in startups and global medical device manufacturers.
+He founded and served as CEO, executive roles for two startups and held a variety of global commercial positions responsible for product division strategy, product management, pipeline planning at Abbott (St. Jude Medical) and Medtronic, where he began his career as a scientist.
 Ed earned his bachelor's and master's degrees in mechanical engineering and a doctorate in biomedical engineering from the University of Minnesota.

 • Parvathi Chundi